 ...

-You can pass a url to the jsl.load() function to load a single external script on-demand.
-If src is not present, jsl.load() will process all added scripts, using jsl.add(), and asynchronously loads them in the HTML <head> tag.
+You can pass a url to the jsl.load() function to load a single external JavaScript when needed or use the browser's cached version, if available.
+If src is not present, jsl.load() will process all previously added scripts, using the jsl.add(), and asynchronously loads them in the HTML <head> tag.

 src (optional) String